-- G. Requirement on providers to provide vulnerable consumers with an appropriate means for contacting 111 - G1 Requirement to provide appropriate means - 25.
-A provider must supply each consumer that is a vulnerable consumer of that provider with an appropriate means for contacting the 111 emergency service in the event of a power failure at the vulnerable consumer's premises.
+G. Requirement on providers to provide vulnerable consumers with an appropriate means for contacting 111

+G1 Requirement to provide appropriate means

+25. A provider must supply each consumer that is a vulnerable consumer of that provider with an appropriate means for contacting the 111 emergency service in the event of a power failure at the vulnerable consumer's premises.

 - 26. For the purposes of clause 25, an appropriate means is a means that is appropriate for the specific circumstances of a vulnerable consumer, taking into account in particular the consumer's physical, mental and technical capabilities. - 27.
-A provider must ensure that any means supplied to a vulnerable consumer is: - 27.1 supplied as soon as reasonably practicable following acceptance of the consumer's application; - 27.2 supplied at the premises where the retail\residential landline service is supplied; - able to be operated at that premises for the minimum period in the event of a power failure; - 27.4 supported for the duration of the contract for the retailresidential landline service, including ensuring the means is regularly and appropriately maintained, except where the vulnerable consumer ceases to be a vulnerable consumer in accordance with clause 3536; and - 27.5 provided with clear instructions and guidance on how to operate the means and who to contact if there are any issues. - 28.
+A provider must ensure that any means supplied to a vulnerable consumer is: - 27.1 supplied as soon as reasonably practicable following acceptance of the consumer's application; - 27.2 supplied at the premises where the retailresidential landline service is supplied; - 27.3 able to be operated at that premises for the minimum period in the event of a power failure: - 27.4 supported for the duration of the contract for the retail_residential landline service, including ensuring the means is regularly and appropriately maintained, except where the vulnerable consumer ceases to be a vulnerable consumer in accordance with clause 3536; and - 27.5 provided with clear instructions and guidance on how to operate the means and who to contact if there are any issues. - 28.
 For the purposes of clause 27.3, whether a means can be operated at a premises for the minimum period must be assessed as if the means is used and maintained as instructed by the provider. - 29.
-For the purposes of clause 27.3, if the means that is supplied to a vulnerable consumer is reliant on the performance of a battery at the premises, the means is able to be operated for the minimum period if the means is: - able to operate for the minimum period when equipped with a new fully charged battery; - 29.2 fitted with a battery health indicator which is appropriate to the needs of the vulnerable consumer, to indicate when the battery needs to be recharged or replaced with a new battery; and - 29.3 replaced (or the battery that powers the means is replaced) when it no longer meets the requirements set out in this Section Gat least once every 36 months from the date the last means was installed. - 30.
+For the purposes of clause 27.3, if the means that is supplied to a vulnerable consumer is reliant on the performance of a battery at the premises, the means is able to be operated for the minimum period if the means is: - 29.1 able to operate for the minimum period when equipped with a new fully charged battery and used as recommended; - 29.2 fitted with a battery health indicator which is appropriate to the needs of the vulnerable consumer, to indicate when the battery needs to be recharged or replaced with a new battery; and - replaced (or the battery that powers the means is replaced) when it no longer meets the requirements set out in this Section Gat least once every 36 months from the date the last means was installed.
+If the device performance is unknown it should be replaced at least once every 36 months from the date the last means was installed. - 30.
 A vulnerable consumer must not bear any costs relating to the supply of an appropriate means for contacting the 111 emergency service, which includes any costs related to the following: - 30.1 provision of the means for contacting the 111 emergency service, including: - 30.1.1 any costs related to the acquisition or installation of any hardware or device;